Darxo/Hardened/README.md

 # Introduction

-Hardened is a submod for Reforged, offering an alternate vision while staying fully savegame compatible: Players can freely switch between Reforged and Hardened.
+Hardened is a large overhaul mod for Reforged, offering an alternate vision that stays within the bounds of savegame compatibility.

 While Reforged focuses on realism and polished mechanics, Hardened embraces a simpler, more experimental approach.
 The submod takes more risks with innovative perk designs and mechanics, unlocking new possibilities for gameplay, though this can occasionally introduce more bugs or incompatibilities than Reforged.
 Hardened also walks back several of Reforged's more complex or restrictive design choices, opting for streamlined systems that prioritize fluidity and player freedom.

-Hardened reflects my personal vision of Battle Brothers — a balanced, varied, and challenging experience, with enough randomness to keep each playthrough fresh and unpredictable.
+Hardened reflects my personal vision of a Vanilla Overhaul — a balanced, varied, and challenging experience, with enough depth and randomness to keep each playthrough fresh and unpredictable.

 # Overview

-- Reach Mechanic has been simplified
+- Simplified Reach Mechanic and Double Grip effect
-- Almost all shield changes have been reverted
-- ~70 perks are reworked or rebalanced
-- 5 new perks are introduced
+- Shields are destructible again
+- 6 New Perks
-- ~25 skills are tweaked
+- ~90 Perks are tweaked or reworked
-- ~20 enemies are tweaked
+- ~50 Weapons and Shields are tweaked
-- ~30 QoL features or changes
-- ~15 niche vanilla bugs/exploit fixes
+- A few hundred other adjustments to enemies, ai, perk trees, skills and general mechanics
+- A plethora of Quality of Life improvements; several of them are optional
+- Dozens of minor Vanilla Fixes, including the removal of several cheese strategies

 # List of all Changes

 ## Major Changes

 ### Reach Rework
+*Forget everything you know about the Reforged Reach Mechanic*
+- Every Weapon has a Reach value.
+Some skills or perks may increase or reduce the Reach of a character
+- **Reach** is 0 while the character does not emit a zone of control (e.g. stunned, fleeing, wielding ranged weapon)
 - You have **Reach Advantage** during any melee attack if your Reach is greater than the Reach of the entity you are attacking
-- **Reach Advantage** always grants 15% more Melee Skill (it is unaffected by the difference in Reach)
+- **Reach Advantage** grants 15% more Melee Skill
-- **Reach Disadvantage** does nothing
-- Goblins, Humans and Orcs now have 0 Reach by default
-- **Reach** is 0 while the character does not emit a zone of control (e.g. stunned, fleeing)
-- Most attack skills have lost their innate hit chance bonus (see Skills section)
-- You can no longer overcome **Reach** temporarily
-- **Reach Ignore** stat is removed

 ### Shield Revert/Rework